Teaching, Learning Outcomes and Assessment (Undergraduate)

 Professor and Associate Dean for Academic Affairs, Sturm College of Law

-In April 2017, DU became a Strategic Partner with the University of Western Australia.
+- In April 2017, DU became a Strategic Partner with the University of Western Australia.
 UWA is a leading Australian university and is known for its entrepreneurial spirit, tied to its location in Perth, a city that shares a number of traits with Denver.
-UWA is DU’s second strategic partnership, adding to our other strategic partnership with Lund University.

 - Expanded international internships for select graduate programs.